 All information in this article is for educational purposes only.
 It is not for the diagnosis, treatment, prescription or cure of any disease or health condition.

-A bidet is either a separate toilet or an attachment for a regular toilet that sprays water upward while one sits on the toilet seat.
-The spray is aimed at your private parts in such a way that it cleans your bottom thoroughly after a bowel movement.
+Definition.
+A bidet (pronounced biday) is a device that sprays water upward while one sits on a toilet seat.
+The spray is aimed at your private parts in such a way that it cleans your bottom thoroughly and quickly.
 Bidets are used more in Europe than in America or elsewhere, but are gaining popularity as more people discover their benefits.

-BENEFITS OF A BIDET
+THE BENEFITS OF A BIDET

 This is excellent if you are ready to do a coffee enema, for example, but have not had a bowel movement and you want to clean out the rectum before your coffee enema.